-Summary.
 A Bayesian feature allocation model (FAM) is presented for identifying cell subpopulations based on multiple samples of cell surface or intracellular marker expression level data obtained by cytometry by time of flight (CyTOF).
-Cell subpopulations are characterized by differences in expression patterns of makers, and individual cells are clustered into the subpopulations based on the patterns of their observed expression levels.
-A finite Indian buffet process is used to model subpopulations as latent features, and a model-based method based on these latent feature subpopulations is used to construct cell clusters within each sample.
+Cell subpopulations are characterized by differences in marker expression patterns, and cells are clustered into subpopulations based on their observed expression levels.
+A model-based method is used to construct cell clusters within each sample by modeling subpopulations as latent features, using a finite Indian buffet process.
 Non-ignorable missing data due to technical artifacts in mass cytometry instruments are accounted for by defining a static missingship mechanism.
-In contrast with conventional cell clustering methods based on observed marker expression levels that are applied separately to different samples, the FAM based method can be applied simultaneously to multiple samples, and also identify important cell subpopulations likely to be missed by conventional clustering methods.
-The proposed FAM based method is applied to jointly analyze three datasets, generated by CyTOF, to study natural killer (NK) cells.
+In contrast with conventional cell clustering methods, which cluster observed marker expression levels separately for each sample, the FAM-based method can be applied simultaneously to multiple samples, and also identify important cell subpopulations likely to be otherwise missed.
+The proposed FAM-based method is applied to jointly analyse three CyTOF datasets to study natural killer (NK) cells.
 Because the subpopulations identified by the FAM may define novel NK cell subsets, this statistical analysis may provide useful information about the biology of NK cells and their potential role in cancer immunotherapy which may lead, in turn, to development of improved NK cell therapies.
-Simulation studies of the proposed method's behavior under two cases of known subpopulations are presented, followed by analysis of the CyTOF NK cell surface marker data.

-Keywords: Clustering, Natural Killer Cells, Subpopulations, Latent features, Non-ignorable missing data
+Keywords: clustering, latent features, natural killer cells, non-ignorable missing data, subpopulations

-1. Introduction
+1 Introduction

 Mass cytometry data have been used for high-throughput characterization of cell subpopulations based on unique combinations of surface or intracellular markers that may be expressed by each cell.
-Cytometry by time-of-flight (CyTOF) is a decade-old technology that can rapidly quantify a large number of biological, phenotypic, or functional markers on single cells through use of metal-tagged antibodies.
-For example, CyTOF can identify up to 40 cell surface or intracellular markers in less time and at a higher resolution than previously available methods, such as fluorescence cytometry (Cheung and Utz, 2011).
+Cytometry by time-of-flight (CyTOF), first introduced in 2009, is a technology that can rapidly quantify a large number of biological, phenotypic, or functional markers on single cells through use of metal-tagged antibodies.
+For example, CyTOF can identify up to 40 cell surface or intracellular markers in less time and at a higher resolution than previously available methods, such as fluorescence cytometry (Cheung & Utz, 2011).
 Because CyTOF can reveal cellular diversity and heterogeneity that could not be seen previously, it has the potential to rapidly advance the study of cellular phenotype and function in immunology.